JMViJi/woocommerce-description-enhancer/README.md

 This project aims to improve the product descriptions of a WooCommerce store using AI.
 By leveraging the OpenAI API, we can optimize product descriptions to maintain a consistent and appealing format.

+**Note:** This is the initial version of the project, which currently focuses on enhancing product descriptions.
+Future updates will include enhancements for categories, tags, and blog entries.

 ## Project Structure

 - **data/**: Contains CSV files with data for products.